-- Contracts with agencies for the provision of individual temporary staff where the Head of Procurement, (after liaison with the Director of People and Inclusion) agree that use of the vendor managed service is not appropriate. - Contracts with Barristers for particular instructions where the Borough Solicitor considers the instructions do not require a procurement exercise and can be commissioned outside of any current framework agreement for those services. - Contracts entered into for or by school governing bodies are covered by separate standing orders issued as part of the Council's scheme for financing schools. - Services covered by the Provider Selection Regime as part of the Health and Care Act 2022 but their approval must be pursuant to these Contract Standing Orders. - A declared emergency authorised by the Emergency Planning/Civil Protection Officer or their equivalent acting in compliance with The Civil Contingencies Act 2004. - 8.
-All procurements where the anticipated total contract value is more than £2million must be reported to the Corporate Procurement Team to publish the mandatory Pipeline Notice.
+- contracts does not exceed the UK Procurement Threshold for supplies and services.9: - Contracts with agencies for the provision of individual temporary staff where the Head of Procurement, (after liaison with the Director of People and Inclusion) agree that use of the vendor managed service is not appropriate. - Contracts with Barristers for particular instructions where the Borough Solicitor considers the instructions do not require a procurement exercise and can be commissioned outside of any current framework agreement for those services - Contracts entered into for or by school governing bodies are covered by separate standing orders issued as part of the Council's scheme for financing schools. - Services covered by the Provider Selection Regime10 as part of the Health and Care Act 2022 but their approval must be pursuant to these Contract Standing Orders. - A declared emergency authorised by the Emergency Planning/Civil Protection Officer or their equivalent acting in compliance with The Civil Contingencies Act 2004. - 7.8.
+All procurements where the anticipated total contract value is more than £2million must be reported to the Corporate Procurement Team to publish the mandatory Pipeline Notice11.